GIP-ITC-UniversityTwente/semantic_integration/ST_1.md

  Therefore, we need to substitute literal values of places with relevant URIs from Wikidata.
 THis will link our data to Wikidata.
  OntoRefine is able to help us with such linking.

- In ontorefine select drop down menu for the place of birth column and click *Reconcile* -> *Start reconciling...* as follows:
+ In OntoRefine select your project and click the drop down menu for the place of birth column and click *Reconcile* -> *Start reconciling...* as follows:

  <img src="recon.png" alt="reconciliation">

- Select a service from the left to be used for reconciliation.
+ Select a service from the left to be used for reconciliation (Wikidata).
 This will trigger literal matching between the data in Wikidata and your data.
+When the mathcing is done you will be prompted to specify the type of entities you are reconciling.
+In our case these are municipality of the Netherlands.
+ Click *Start Reconciling*.
+This will update the *place of birth* field in the table.

+Make an RDF version of the data (See [Step 2](#step2)) and make sure that you have URIs for places of birth instead pf literal values.
+Your data is linked now!

 ### Step 5: Do it Yourself! <a name="step5"></a>
 Repeat the steps of this tutorial but use your own data with your real name, age and your place of birth.